 Japanese Garden in Clingendael Park

-The magnificent Japanese Garden is the crown jewel of Clingendael Park, with beautiful and rare trees and plants.
-The garden is extremely fragile.
-That is why the Japanese Garden is open only 8 weeks in the year.
+The Japanese Garden is located in the middle of Clingendael Park.
+You will find rare trees and plants in the garden.
+Because the garden is quite old and fragile, it is open only a few weeks in the year.

 The Japanese Garden is open for 6 weeks in the spring (from the last weekend of April until the beginning of June).
 And 2 weeks in the autumn (last 2 weeks of October).